vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 #### **8.1.1 What is Q-Learning?**

-- Q-learning is an Off policy RL algorithm, which is used for the temporal difference Learning.
-The temporal difference learning methods are the way of comparing temporally successive predictions.

-- It learns the value function Q (S, a), which means how good to take action "a" at a particular state "s."
+- Q-learning is a model-free reinforcement learning technique used by agents to learn what actions to take under what circumstances.
+It learns the value function Q (S, a), which means how good to take action "a" at a particular state "s."

-- The below flowchart explains the working of Q- learning:
+- The below flowchart explains the working of Q-learning:

 ![Q-Learning](https://static.javatpoint.com/tutorial/reinforcement-learning/images/reinforcement-learning-algorithms.png)